-While goal-setting is a very powerful and helpful tool, it’s also possible to create goals which are damaging to individuals and organizations.
+While goal-setting is a very powerful and helpful tool, it’s also possible to make easy goal setting mistakes.
+These lead to goals which are damaging to individuals and organizations.
 Having poorly thought through goals, too many goals or goals which are too specific, short-term or tempting can all be detrimental.Summary by The World of Work Project

 Goal-setting is a very popular and effective tool for both personal and organizational management and change, but it doesn’t always work.
 There are several ways in which goals can be incorrectly used, which can have a negative effect on organizations or individuals.
 We explore a few of these ways here.

 While, per the SMART model goals need to be specific, it’s also possible for them to be too specific.
 If those setting the goals, or delivering the goals, lose sight of the overall big picture objectives, then performance and motivation may suffer.
 This is particularly worth considering when goals can potentially contribute towards unhelpful, siloed mentality across teams or divisions.

 Creating too many goals is a common goal setting mistake.